 What To Put In Your LinkedIn Headline

-These are recommendations of what should be included in a LinkedIn Headline for MBA candidates.
+These are recommendations of what should be included in an MBA candidate LinkedIn headline:

 “Lead with true differentiators, keywords or achievements.” – Lisa Rangel, Chameleon Resumes